shivani-CI/Kibble-Kitchen/README.md

         AC1 Given a logged user, they can save a draft recipe, which they can finish at a later time.

-8. As a site user I can read the "About" page so that I can learn more about the purpose of the website and the team behind it.
+8. As a site user I can read the "Home" page so that I can learn more about the purpose of the website.

-        AC1 An "About" page that describes the website's purpose and goals.
+        AC1 An "Home" page that describes the website's purpose and goals.

         AC2 Accessible from the main navigation bar.

-9. As a Potential Collaborator I can fill in a contact form so that I can submit a request for collaboration

-        AC1 Contact form should be easily accessible from the "About" page.

-        AC2 A "Submit" button should be present and clearly labelled.

 10. As a site user I can search for recipes based on ingredients or titles so that I can quickly find relevant meal ideas.